Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 To understand the thoraco-lumbar hinge, one must first understand the anatomy of the dorsal spine and Lumbar spine.

-The vertebrae dorsals are 12 in number (numbered from D1 to D12).
-The alignment of these vertebrae at the level of the trunk means that they allow a lot of rotation.
+There are 12 dorsal vertebrae (numbered D1 to D12).
+The alignment of these vertebrae at the trunk level means that they allow a lot of rotation.

 The lumbar vertebrae are 5 in number.
 Unlike the dorsal column, these vertebrae in the lower back are not very mobile in rotation.
 Rather, their alignment allows for more flexion and extension movements.

-The junction between the last vertebrate dorsal and the first lumbar vertebra is called the dorso-lumbar hinge.
+The junction between the last dorsal vertebra and the first lumbar vertebra is called the thoracolumbar hinge.
 It corresponds to the space between the D12 and L1 vertebrae. (also called D12-L1).

 Pathologies related to the thoraco-lumbar hinge